RMIT-Hive-Rocketry/GCS/docs/pendant_emulator.md

 > ![WARNING]
 > This emulator always assumes that the physical translations for mechanical inputs are as follows:
 > - Always On: POWER SWITCH (MISSLE COVER)
-> - Always On: SYSTEM ACTIVE KEY SWITCH
+> - Toggle By Press: SYSTEM ACTIVE KEY SWITCH
 > - Toggle By Press: GAS FILL IGINITION SELECTOR
 > - Toggle by Press: GAS FILL ROTARY SWITCH
-> - Press/hold key: All push buttons
+> - Press/hold key: All momentary push buttons
 >
-> **On the diagram below: Purple is toggleand the rest are hold only (momentary switches)**
+> - Rotary is in neutral by default
+> - Gas/ignition is in gas by default
+> - All other selections are False (not closed)
+>
+> The SPDT and rotaries swap to whatever you last pressed on.
+Pressing on the same option twice will not go from true to false, but will go from true to true.
+Likewise, if you click on gas option then click on ignition option, it will change from gas to ignition and not enable both.
+> The SPST will just be a basic on off toggle over multiple presses

+> [!CAUTION]
+> Start controller in `X` mode with the switch at the front.
+Under no circumstances do you change this or the connection will break and a restart is required.

 ![pendant_emulator_mapping](assets/pendant_emulator.png)